-Professor Henning teaches courses in Corporations, White Collar Crime, Professional Responsibility & the Legal Profession, Criminal Law, Criminal Procedure, Criminal Pretrial Advocacy and Securities Litigation.
+Henning teaches courses in Corporations, White Collar Crime, Professional Responsibility & the Legal Profession, Criminal Law, Criminal Procedure, Criminal Pretrial Advocacy and Securities Regulation.
 He taught previously at the high school and university undergraduate levels.
 In 2013, he was a Fulbright Scholar teaching at the University of Zagreb in Croatia.
-Professor Henning has received a number of teaching awards, including the President's Award for Excellence in Teaching, whose recipients are selected from among the entire Wayne State University faculty, and the Donald H. Gordon Award for Excellence in Teaching, which is presented by the alumni of the Law School.
+In 2016, he was a Fulbright Specialist teaching at the Judges Academy in Taipei, Taiwan.
+Henning has received a number of teaching awards, including the President's Award for Excellence in Teaching, whose recipients are selected from among the entire Wayne State University faculty, and the Donald H. Gordon Award for Excellence in Teaching, which is presented by the alumni of the Law School.

-Professor Henning's scholarship focuses primarily on white collar crime, constitutional criminal procedure and attorney ethics.
-Recent articles have been published in the University of Chicago Legal Forum, Ohio State Law Journal, American Criminal Law Review and Georgetown Journal of Legal Ethics.
-He is the co-author of three casebooks on white collar crime, criminal law and criminal pretrial advocacy, along with student texts on criminal law, criminal procedure and white collar crime.
-He is the author of The Prosecution and Defense of Public Corruption: The Law and Legal Strategies, published by LexisNexis, which is the leading treatise in the field.
-He recently joined as a co-author of Securities Crimes and is the author of three volumes of Federal Practice and Procedure: Criminal, originally written by the late Professor Charles Alan Wright.
+Henning's scholarship focuses primarily on white collar crime, constitutional criminal procedure and attorney ethics.
+Recent articles have been published in the Washington University Journal of Law & Policy, the Wayne Law Review, the University of Chicago Legal Forum, Ohio State Law Journal, American Criminal Law Review and Georgetown Journal of Legal Ethics.
+He is the co-author of casebooks on white collar crime, criminal law and criminal pretrial advocacy, along with student texts on criminal law, criminal procedure and white collar crime.
+He is the author of The Prosecution and Defense of Public Corruption: The Law and Legal Strategies, published by LexisNexis and updated annually, which is the leading treatise in the field.
+He is a co-author of Securities Crimes (2d ed.) and is the author of three volumes of Federal Practice and Procedure: Criminal, originally written by the late Professor Charles Alan Wright.
 These treatises are frequently cited reference works.

-Professor Henning is an elected member of the American Law Institute.
-He is a member of the Criminal Law and Procedure Drafting Committee for the National Conference of Bar Examiners that is responsible for drafting and reviewing questions for the multi-state bar exam.
+Henning is an elected member of the American Law Institute.
+He is the chair of the Criminal Law and Procedure Drafting Committee for the National Conference of Bar Examiners that is responsible for drafting and reviewing questions for the multi-state bar exam.
 He writes a regular column, "White Collar Watch," for The New York Times DealBook and has been quoted in a number of media outlets.

 Degrees and Certifications